 Release in 180 days is not automatic – it is a release that must be earned.
-Residents may be eligible for release to probation or parole after 180 days if they are able to complete the MTC program.
-The completion is approved by either the Arkansas Parole Board or by the sentencing judge.
+Residents may be eligible for release to probation or post-release supervision after 180 days if they are able to complete the MTC program.
+The completion is approved by either the Arkansas Post-Prison Transfer Board or by the sentencing judge.

 51. What is the Resident’s release procedure from the Center?

-A records check will be done to insure there are no outstanding warrants, parole documents will be prepared and approved, a trust fund account check will be issued, along with other actions prior to release.
+A records check will be done to insure there are no outstanding warrants, post-release supervision documents will be prepared and approved, a trust fund account check will be issued, along with other actions prior to release.